gostreap/kidney_transplantations/README.md

-# kidney_transplantations
+# Pairing mechanisms for kidney transplants
-My solution to the mini-project "Pairing mechanisms for kidney transplants" of the course INF421 of the Ecole Polytechnique.
+My solution to a mini-project of the course INF421 of the Ecole Polytechnique.